 This troubleshooting guide isn’t going to show the recipe to create a sourdough starter.
 It is going to assume you’ve already got one set up.

 However, even if you have an active starter already made, how it’s maintained is actually very important to the working and development of your bread dough.

 A starter is a collection of yeast and bacteria that feed on flour.
-The yeast are responsible for the rise in the bread and will help create a light and airy sourdough.
-The bacteria on the other hand create the sour taste and ferment the bread.
+The yeast is responsible for the rise in the bread and will help create a light and airy sourdough.
+The bacteria on the other hand create a sour taste and ferment the bread.
 The bacteria produce both lactic acid and acetic acid.

 It is very important to establish if your starter is active enough to bake bread in the first place.
-In a starter, the yeast are the slowest to grow and colonise the starter.
+In a starter, the yeast is the slowest to grow and colonise starter.
 Even if your starter is full of bubbles, that doesn’t particularly mean the yeast colony is big enough yet.

-The bubbles can be made by both the yeast and the bacteria that let off gas.
+The bubbles can be made by both the yeast and the bacteria that let off-gases.